BestSonny/SparsePipedream/runtime/README.md

-`driver.py` can be used to run sparse models on 1 server or across servers with the number of GPUs on each server varying (Server0 has 2 GPU, and Server1 has 4 GPUs).
+`driver.py` can be used to run sparse models on 1 server or across servers with the number of GPUs on each server varying
+(e.g., Server0 has 2 GPU, and Server1 has 4 GPUs).

 `driver_for_dense.py` is used to run `dense_point_cloud`, `image_classification`,
 or `translation` that run on 1 server or across servers with the assumption that